thinc-org/hc24-team-4/README.md

 ```
 npm start
 ```
-Then Start it will appear the QR code for using mobile phone for scanning Expo Go to launch the application The Device that has run must have connected WIFI from that mobile phone.
+Then Start it will appear the QR code for using mobile phone for scanning Expo Go to launch the application.
+The Device that runs the app must connect the same internet provider as the mobile phone.